kovidgoyal/calibre/manual/faq.rst

     might get a popup on the device every time calibre or the operating system actually tries to connect to it, asking for permission, tap OK.

+.. note:: With the Kindle Fire 8 or newer there is an icon that shows up when the USB cable is plugged in, showing that the device is charging.
+Tap that and switch the device to data transfer mode, and then start calibre, it should then be detected.

 Over the air
 ^^^^^^^^^^^^^^